machy44/react-hydration/README.md

 # hydration in ssr

-how to setup hydration on form with react and without react or next.js or any other framework which does this
+how to setup hydration on form with react without next.js or any other framework which does this out of the box

 ## with react
 libraries used: